An Unforgettable Experience

 Travel to Namibia for a holiday of such diversity that you’ll be wondering whether you’re in the same country.
 Thriving game reserves, bird-filled wetlands and towering red dunes all feature on the same itinerary – and that’s before you add a wild, shipwreck-strewn coastline or desert ghost town.

-Our Top Regions to Visit in Namibia:
+Our Top Regions to Visit in Namibia for Safari:

 - Sossusvlei – the Namib Desert’s super-sized dunes change colour as the sun rises; the surrounding landscape is a photographer’s dream.

 - Etosha National Park – highlights include huge elephants, black rhino & all the big cats.
 Stay in the park itself or an adjoining private reserve.